hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 - We are creating variables for the width of the square, radius of the circle, and length of the triangle.
 - We are setting the max amount of shapes we will draw under "maxItem" and "itemNum" is our index to start at.
-- "colorNum" is the index we are starting at with the array of "colors"
+- The variable "colorNum" is the index we are starting at with the array of "colors".

 ## Initializing Turtle
 Let's initialize the turtle.